Optimal parallelisation strategies for flat histogram Monte Carlo sampling: Summary, Conclusions, and Recommendations

 \subsection{Recommendations}

-On the basis of these findings, we recommend that parallel implementations of Wang--Landau sampling prioritise non-uniform energy domain decompositions as a primary route to improved simulation efficiency.
-Dynamic load balancing should be subsequently be incorporated wherever feasible to improve per-instance efficiency.
-The number of walkers per sub-domain should be kept modest, as additional walkers appear to rarely provide substantial benefits and can incur efficiency costs.
-If reduced runtime is more important than efficiency, and if adding further sub-domains hurts performance, replica exchange can be employed as a complementary tool, since its inclusion does not appear to substantially decrease computational efficiency.
+On the basis of these findings, we recommend that parallel implementations of WL sampling prioritise using non-uniform energy domain decomposition as a primary route to improved simulation efficiency.
+Subsequently, one should implement multiple walkers per sub-domain for further efficiency and performance.
+Once those two features have been implemented, dynamic load balancing should subsequently be incorporated wherever feasible for modest improvement of per-instance efficiency.
+If reduced runtime is more important than efficiency, and if adding further sub-domains hurts performance, further increasing the number of walkers can be employed as a complementary tool, though they will likely decrease overall computational efficiency.
 Finally, overlap regions of a modest size should be included primarily to facilitate replica exchange, as they have little to no impact on the accuracy of the reconstructed total DOS, though excessively-sized overlap regions should be avoided due to the associated drop in parallel performance.